dolthub/docs/content/introduction/what-is-dolt.md

 ## Version Controlled Database

 Dolt is a version controlled relational database.
 Dolt implements a superset of MySQL.
-It is compatible with MySQL, and provides extra constructs exposing the version control features which are closely modeled on Git.
+It is compatible with MySQL, and provides extra constructs exposing the version control features, which are closely modeled on Git.

 ### Offline vs Online

 "Offline" Dolt operations happen via the Git-like command line interface \(CLI\).
-Used offline Dolt feels very much like Git but for tables.
-To serve the data in a Dolt database over SQL connectors users go "online" by starting Dolt SQL Server, which behaves like MySQL with additional features.
+Used offline, Dolt feels very much like Git but for tables.
+To serve the data in a Dolt database over SQL connectors, users go "online" by starting Dolt SQL Server, which behaves like MySQL with additional features.

 ### Offline